jlamsens/opensysadmins/docs/tutorials/windows11-linuxmint21-dual-boot-bios-clonezilla/create-clonezilla-network-backup.md

     <img src="../clone15.jpg" width="320" height="180"/>

 === "Step18"
-    The image will be stored in the homedirectory.
+    The image will be stored in guru's homedirectory, in an existing subdirectory "Downloads/DUMPS".

     <img src="../clone16.jpg" width="320" height="180"/>